PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/sling/starting-from-scratch/index.markdown

 footer: true
 indexer: true
 ---
 In this tutorial we will download and setup a basic development environment using Apache Sling.
 While there are numerous ways to work with Apache Sling, the WebDav method is the easiest for this tutorial.
-Once more advanced features like deployment, replication and source control are needed, future tutorials will cover these topics.
+Future tutorials will cover the more advanced features like deployment, replication and source control.

 ## What Is Apache Sling?
-Well, to borrow from the official [Apache Sling website](http://sling.apache.org/), Apache Sling can be summed up in five bullet points:
+Well, to borrow from the official [Apache Sling web-site](http://sling.apache.org/), Apache Sling can be summed up in five bullet points:

 * REST Based Web Framework
 * Content-Driven (using a JCR)
 * Powered By OSGi
-* Multple Languages Supported (JSP, Server Side JavaScript/ESP, Groovy, etc.)
+* Multiple Languages Supported (JSP, Server Side JavaScript/ESP, Groovy, etc.)
 * Open Source

 ## Getting Apache Sling